 Four main components are needed to make resolution possible:

 In other words, the legal powers and tools to resolve banks.

 Our resolution tools can only be effective if firms have enough equity or debt resources to absorb losses and, where necessary, recapitalise the institution that exits resolution.
 This ensures that the firm’s shareholders and creditors – rather than taxpayers – are first in line to meet any losses.
 The Financial Stability Board’s standard on total loss-absorbing capacity sets a minimum loss-absorbing capacity requirement for the largest and most complex global firms (known as global systemically important banks, or G-SIBs).

 We have implemented and extended this policy in the UK via MREL (minimum requirement for own funds and eligible liabilities).
 Our MREL Statement of Policy sets out our approach to setting loss-absorbing capacity requirements for all financial firms.
 UK firms will be subject to interim MREL requirements from 1 January 2020, with final requirements coming into force in 2022.

-We have published the estimated amounts of MREL that we have set for each of the UK’s seven global and domestic systemically important banks.
-These amounts are only indicative because a firm’s MREL will depend on its going concern requirements in a particular year.
+We have published indicative external interim and final MRELs for each of the UK’s global and domestic systemically important banks.
+These amounts are not definitive because a firm’s MREL in any given year will depend on a number of factors, including its capital requirements and its resolution strategy.